daschaich/0p1_Supersymmetric_Quantum_Mechanics/README.md

 **Note: This readme is still under construction**

 # Supersymmetric Quantum Mechanics with Qiskit
-The 0+1 supersymmetric quantum mechanics spontaneous supersymmetry breaking is investigated using the Variational Quantum Eigensolver (VQE) algorithm implemented in [`QISKIT`](https://www.qiskit.org).

-The study investigates whether supersymmetry is preserved or broken by calculating the ground state energy of the system (i.e zero preserved, non-zero breaking.), for three different superpontetials:
+The 0+1 supersymmetric quantum mechanics spontaneous supersymmetry breaking is investigated by calculating the ground state energy of the system (i.e zero preserved, non-zero breaking.), for three different superpontetials:

 - Harmonic Oscillator
 - Double Well
 - Anharmonic Oscillator

+The groud state energy calculation is performed by using the Variational Quantum Eigensolver [`(VQE)`](https://www.nature.com/articles/ncomms5213) algorithm implemented in [`QISKIT`](https://www.qiskit.org)

 Results from quantum simulations, both with and without shot noise, are presented in the [`proceeding`](https://arxiv.org/abs/2411.15083).
 If you find this work useful, please refer to [How to cite](#How_to_cite).